radumarias/action-check-version-changed-rust/README.md

-# Checks if the version has changed since the last release for a Rust project
+# Checks if the version in `Cargo.toml` has changed since the last release for a Rust project

+Useful in cases when you you want to automatically perform additional steps like creating a release and deploying/publishing the app if version is changed.
+Not useful when you create releases and deploy/publish manually.
 <!--
 # Inputs